How to Grow a Small Business This Year — 13 Simple Ideas

 Congratulations!
 You finally quit your nine-to-five job and started your own business doing what you love!
 Taking this leap may have been the hardest part, but that doesn’t mean that the work is over.
 There are myriad things to keep track of, from managing your invoice platform to connecting with potential customers.
 Therefore, if you find that your business has hit a plateau or you are just breaking even each month, then you’ll need to adapt a new strategy for growth.

 To quote Henry Ford: “If you always do what you’ve always done, then you’ll always get what you’ve always gotten.”
 Doing something different doesn’t have to grandiose, radical or expensive.
 Sometimes small changes can bring big benefits.
 By implementing even a few changes, you can make 2015 a great year.

-Here are thirteen simple ideas to grow your small business this year:
+Here are thirteen simple ideas on various ways to grow your small business this year: